zhoubolei/awesome-generative-modeling/README.md

 ECCV2020: **In-Domain GAN Inversion for Real Image Editing**. [paper](https://genforce.github.io/idinvert/) <br>
 *comment*: Inverted code from Image2StyleGAN does not have enough manipulatability.
 This work proposes to use an encoder to regularize the optimization to preserve the manipulatability.
 A novel semantic difusion application is also proposed.

-arXiv: **Closed-Form Factorization of Latent Semantics in GANs**. [paper](https://genforce.github.io/sefa/)<br>
-*comment*: Unsupervised discovery of the interpretable dimensions in learned GAN models.
-The algorithm works blazingly fast with only 1 second!

 arXiv: **Generative Hierarchical Features from Synthesizing Images**. [paper](https://genforce.github.io/ghfeat/) <br>
 *comment*: It considers the pretrained StyleGAN model as a learned loss (similar to perceptual loss using learned VGG) to train a hierarchical encoder.
 This work calls to explore various applications of the encoder for both for discriminative tasks and generative tasks.
 It also echoes my opinion that ImageNet classification is NOT the only way to evaluate the merits of learned features from self-supervised learning.
 There are so many visual tasks out there, why just stick to dog classification on ImageNet?? (fun fact: there are about 150 dog classes out of the 1000 ImageNet classes).

-## Latent code to Image (StyleGAN and BigGAN types)

-SIGGRAPH20 Asia: **StyleFlow: Attribute-conditioned Exploration of StyleGAN-Generated Images using Conditional Continuous Normalizing Flows**. [paper](https://arxiv.org/pdf/2008.02401.pdf) <br>
+SIGGRAPH20 Asia: **StyleFlow: Attribute-conditioned Exploration of StyleGAN-Generated Images using Conditional Continuous Normalizing Flows**. [paper](https://arxiv.org/pdf/2008.02401.pdf) [code](https://rameenabdal.github.io/StyleFlow/)<br>
 *comment*: embed a normalizing flow model in the latent space to support attribute-conditioned sampling and editing.
 The disentangled manipulation result is great.

 ECCV2020: **StyleGAN2 Distillation for Feed-forward Image Manipulation**. [paper](https://arxiv.org/pdf/2003.03581.pdf), [code?](https://github.com/EvgenyKashin/stylegan2-distillation)<br>